NajmosSalahin/Obsidian_Uni/Noting/STAT-1101 Semester Questions.md

 ## 6.

 **a)** What is the moments of a distribution?
 Define the type of Moments of a distribution with an example.
 How do you distinguish raw moments from central moments?
 What are its importance?
-Prove that the zeroth moment of a probability function is 1.
+Prove that the zero'th moment of a probability function is 1.

 **b)** Derive the first four central moments by using the raw moments.